Exposure of Sexual Organs

 For this reason, public nudity alone or an act such as urinating in public does not, by itself, constitute a lewd or lascivious act.
 Without any lewd or lascivious act, no indecent exposure occurred, although other types of nudity may be considered lewd or lascivious.

 For instance, in Duvallon v.
 State, 404 So.
 2d 196 (Fla.
-1st DCA 1981), the court concluded that “[i]n order for nudity to be prosecutable under statute prohibiting exposing or exhibiting sexual organs in public places, there must be lewd or lascivious exhibition or exposure of sexual organs.”
+1st DCA 1981), the court concluded that “[i]n order for nudity to be prosecutable under a statute prohibiting exposing or exhibiting sexual organs in public places, there must be lewd or lascivious exhibition or exposure of sexual organs.”

 In Egal v.
 State, 469 So.
 2d 196 (Fla.
 2d DCA 1985), the court found that “conduct which in some circumstances might be purely innocent, such as nudity, can be found to be lewd and lascivious if accompanied by requisite improper intent.”